fastly/fastly-exporter/README.md

 By default, all metrics provided by the Fastly real-time stats API are exported as Prometheus metrics.
-You can export only those metrics whose name matches a regex by using the `-metric-allowlist 'bytes_total$'` flag, or elide any metric whose name matches a regex by using the `-metric-blocklist imgopto` flag.
+You can export only those metrics whose name matches a regex by using the `-metric-allowlist 'bytes_total$'` flag, or exclude any metric whose name matches a regex by using the `-metric-blocklist imgopto` flag.

 ### Filter semantics